Old Crow Medicine Show: Influences

 Naming his major influences, Secor states: "Certainly, Bob Dylan...
 Bob Dylan...
 Bob Dylan.
 More than anything else.
 More than any book or song or story or play.
 The work and the recorded work of Bob Dylan.
 It's the most profound influence on me.
 And then the other people that really influenced me, tend to be the same people who influenced Bob Dylan."
-Fuqua concurs on Dylan's influence:
+Fuqua concurs about Dylan's influence:

 He's a link to Woody Guthrie, who's a link to an even earlier form of American music history.
 He's... a great doorway for all sorts of artists because he's not just folk or just rock ...
 I think bands like us, Mumford and Sons, and Gillian Welch and David Rawlings are sort of doing what he has done before, in that we take our own experiences and observations and put them into songs made of traditional, American roots form.
 That form is still a great vehicle for songs, whether the song is about love, the Iraq War or anything else.

 The Dylan doorway led to the first recordings of the New Lost City Ramblers, the Jim Kweskin Jug Band, Canned Heat, The Lovin' Spoonful, Dylan and The Band in the basement, and the Grateful Dead.